-- 3 states scored lower, and
+- 43 scored lower; and

 Results for states/jurisdictions reflect the performance of students in public schools only and are reported along with the results for public school students in the nation.
-Note that Puerto Rico participated in the 2019 mathematics assessment; data analyses are ongoing, and results will be released later in 2019.

-The table below shows the number of states/jurisdictions with score increases or decreases in 2019 and how many states/jurisdictions scored higher, lower, or not significantly different than the nation (public) in NAEP mathematics.
+The table below shows the number of states/jurisdictions with score increases or decreases in 2022 and how many states/jurisdictions scored higher, lower, or not significantly different than the nation (public) in NAEP mathematics.

-|Number of states/jurisdictions in 2019|
+|Number of states/jurisdictions in 2022|

-|Change in average NAEP mathematics score between 2017 and 2019||Total||Higher than nation (public)||Not significantly different from nation (public)||Lower than nation (public)|
+|Change in average NAEP mathematics score between 2019 and 2022||Total||Higher than nation (public)||Not significantly different from nation (public)||Lower than nation (public)|

-|No significant change in score||40||12||16||12|
+|No significant change in score||10||4||4||2|